A noble (literary) death

 Owen is an interesting character in that he feels like the exception that proves the rule—talented, hyper-literate, under 25—and a massive outlier among his generational cohort.

-Literary pessimism is very much a millennial-and-older generational lamentation about the misbegotten youth, which is funny, since it might well be boomers who have the worst cog-sec when it comes to info-ops embedded into the slopstream like the Facebook news feed, Tik Tok, and so on.1
+Literary pessimism is very much a millennial-and-older generational lamentation about the misbegotten youth, which is funny, since it might well be boomers who have the worst cog-sec when it comes to info-ops embedded into the slopstream of the Facebook news feed, Tik Tok, and so on.1

 But the thing we have to remember is that complete literary extinction doesn’t seem to be a realistic possibility.
 Theatre plays, an even more niche art form dating back several millennia, still exist among a tiny substratum of the population.

 It’s really, really hard to annihilate an art form because of the breadth of human cognitive diversity.
-Even if literary fiction because a “special autistic hobby” dominated by enhanced humans genetically engineered for upgraded attention spans, it’ll still exist among some tiny faction of the (spiritual) elite.
+Even if literary fiction becomes a “special autistic hobby” dominated by enhanced humans genetically engineered for upgraded attention spans, it’ll still exist among some tiny faction of the (spiritual) elite.

 What we writers are mourning, really, is the relative transition of the novelist as a 20th century, titanic personality that held court somewhere near the center of the culture—of Hemingways, Mishimas, and so on being considered the artistic peers of film directors, actors, and so on.

-The structure of literary celebrity was of course a sort of proto-influencer culture at the time, and market capitalism has now refined the maximally dopaminergic elements of influencerdom and dispensed with any of the baggage of aesthetic content.
+The structure of literary celebrity was of course a sort of proto-influencer culture at the time, and market capitalism has now refined the maximally dopaminergic elements of influencerdom and dispensed with the baggage of aesthetic content.

 That is to say, being a novelist has transitioned from a high-status activity to a no-status activity.